A volunteer experience in an elementary school sets alum on path to Mongolia

 Laughing now, Nelson said her father Glen Nelson ’69,

-“He knew all along that PLU was the right fit for me,” said Nelson, whose sister, Annalee Nelson ’01, is also an alumna.
+knew that PLU was the right choice for her, but let his daughter find that out on her own.”He knew all along that PLU was the right fit for me,” said Nelson, whose sister, Annalee Nelson ’01, is also an alumna.
 The credits were easily transferred and Nelson was able to get financial aid and a scholarship to make the financial transition.
 Instrumental in her development of her passion for service was a psychology class with Professor Jon Grahe and working with children at Thompson Elementary in Parkland.

 “Working with those children, and in that program, it changed everything for me,” said Nelson, who graduated with a degree in psychology.
 “I knew that I wasn’t going to be a research scientist then.”

 The climate at PLU also encouraged everyone to get involved, she said.